argoproj/argo-workflows/docs/executor_plugins.md

 * You only need to implement the calls you need.
 Return 404 and it won't be called again.
 * The path is the RPC method name.
-* You should check that the `Authorization` header contains the same value as `/var/run/argo/token`.
-Return 403 if not
 * The request body contains the template's input parameters.
 * The response body may contain the node's result, including the phase (e.g. "Succeeded" or "Failed") and a message.
 * If the response is `{}`, then the plugin is saying it cannot execute the plugin template, e.g. it is a Slack plugin,